mightymaxworks/pickleplus/replit.md

 - Keep things simple - avoid unnecessary complex naming like "Enhanced" prefixes
 - Use only `/udd` route for Universal Development Dashboard
 - Tab labels must be concise and easy to navigate
+- **Mandatory Pre-Development Protocol**: All new requirements must be discussed, confirmed, and integrated into UDD before development begins
+- **Mobile-First UDD Design**: All dashboard sections must be mobile-optimized and concise
 - All critical gaps development strategy must be integrated into universal development dashboard before proceeding with implementation

 ## System Architecture